MarkSweeney96/the_movie_db/README.md

 ### Sources
 All movie data and images were sourced from [TheMovieDb.org](https://www.themoviedb.org/).
 All movie trailers were sourced from [YouTube](https://www.youtube.com/).
 The links to the images used are in the database sql file under 'poster' and the links to the YouTube movie trailers are under 'trailer'.

+### Note
+This project is in no way associated with [The Movie Database (TMDb)](https://www.themoviedb.org/).
+The title was simply used as a name for a college project.